nubs/coordinator/README.md

 ```

 ## License
 Coordinator is licensed under the MIT license.
+See [LICENSE](LICENSE) for the
+full license text.